digital-raven/qt-docker/README.md

 repository and were shocked to find the containers therein included no QT modules or the very convenient program, aqtinstall, used for their installation, then you should be able to look at the Dockerfiles under these subdirectories and easily modify them for your needs.

+Also, despite my criticisms of state-of-the-art's implementation, I thank him for creating what he did.
+It was a useful starting point.